New Castle County 4-H Clubs & Programs// here is the normal content // ?>

 If you are interested in joining a 4-H club, please see our club listing and contact the NCC 4-H office at 302-831-8965 for more info about contacting the club leader.

 Want to start your own club?
 Check with your county office.

 New Castle County operates afterschool programs in a variety of schools and communities.
 For more information, visit the State 4-H Afterschool Program site.

-Thank you for your interest in the New Castle County 4-H Embryology Program.
-This exciting and interactive project gives youth the opportunity to gain hands-on life experience by hatching chicks in the classroom.
-This school enrichment program includes one week of caring for and raising baby chicks.
+The New Castle County 4-H Embryology Program is an exciting and interactive project that gives youth the opportunity to gain hands-on life experience by hatching chicks in the classroom.
+This school enrichment program includes one week of caring for and raising baby chicks each spring.